JonathanUhler/MISA/README.md

 The install directory will be populated with the following tools:

-- `misa-as` and `mias-ld`: CLI utilities written in Python to make the usage of the Haskell binaries easier.
+- `misa-ar`, `misa-as`, and `mias-ld`: CLI utilities written in Python to make the usage of the Haskell binaries easier.
-- `misa-as-exe`, `misa-ld-exe`, and `misa-nm-exe`: binaries built from the Haskell source that provide a very minimal command line interface for use by the Python CLI wrappers.
+- `misa-ar-exe`, `misa-as-exe`, `misa-ld-exe`, and `misa-nm-exe`: binaries built from the Haskell source that provide a very minimal command line interface for use by the Python CLI wrappers.